 - Gather carbon and nitrogen materials first.
 The ratio should be 2/3 carbon, 1/3 nitrogen by volume.
-Ideally, a pile should be 3'x3'x3'.
+Ideally, a pile should be around 3′ x 3′ x 3′.

-- Carbon (browns) include: newspaper, cardboard (not shiny), paper towel and toilet paper rolls, wool, cotton, vacuum cleaner sweepings, dryer lint, coffee filters, stalks from perennial plants, end of season annual plants, branches, dry leaves, egg cartons made from paper, paper (not shiny).
+- Carbon (browns) include cardboard (not shiny), paper towel and toilet paper rolls, wool, cotton, vacuum cleaner sweepings, dryer lint, coffee filters, stalks from perennial plants, end of season annual plants, branches, dry leaves, egg cartons made from paper, straw

-- Scrape back about 1" of topsoil.
-Add a 4-6" layer of chopped, mixed carbon.
-Then add a 2-3" layer of chopped nitrogen.
+- To start your pile, add a 4-6″ layer of chopped, mixed carbon.
+Then add a 2-3″ layer of chopped nitrogen.
 Add one handful of garden soil.
 Mix carbon and nitrogen layers with a garden fork and water until pile feels as wet as a wrung-out sponge.
 Continue adding layers of carbon and nitrogen material, watering and mixing as described above, until the pile reaches at least 3′ in height, and cover pile with a sheet of black plastic, held down with rocks.

 - Add water if the pile doesn’t feel like a wrung-out sponge.